Temple graduate recalls Pop Smoke's Philly signing at DTLR weeks before his death

 "The week he was actually supposed to come back which was the event at DTLR, I got a text from a colleague of mine that he'd need me to shoot photos/videos of Pop Smoke.
 It was literally a couple days before so super last minute.
 But I agreed and that's how I got footage and plenty of photos of him," Alfrena said.

+Earlier this month, Pop Smoke released the album "Meet the Woo 2," which debuted at No. 7 on the Billboard Top 200 albums chart.
+It was the follow up to his first official release," Meet the Woo," last July.
+He also had the popular hit "Gatti" with Travis Scott and Jackboys and "Dior."

-The event lasted for a couple hours, and though, Alfrena didn't get a chance to chat with Pop Smoke, he said he saw the impact the rapper had on the younger generation and fellow artists.
+The DTLR event lasted for a couple hours, and though, Alfrena didn't get a chance to chat with Pop Smoke, he said he saw the impact the "Welcome to the Party" rapper had on the younger generation and fellow artists.

 "He had his own dance which was called the 'Woo Walk' dance which was being danced by millions every time his song came on.
 People who even knew about him and liked his music stemmed from Nicki Minaj, Quavo, to Travis Scott, Lil Tjay, and even 50 Cent.
 Many more I could not name at this time but he had a lot of love behind him for his craft for sure," Alfrena said.

+Minaj also posted her sympathies with a photo of Pop Smoke on her Instagram account.
+"The Bible tells us that jealousy is as cruel as the grave.
+Unbelievable.
+Rest In Peace, Pop," she wrote.

+And Jamie Foxx posted an Instagram picture of himself with the rapper, saying, "Wow just chopped it up with this young black man... just another senseless killing of us."

 "Pop Smoke was just too young to have gone like this, he was just getting started.
 There are just a lot of young artists who are passing that didn't even reach their full potential with their craft and it is truly saddening.
 I don't think he deserved what happened to him at all.
-It's really just a sad day today for sure."
+It's really just a sad day today for sure," Alfrena said.